trstlabs/intento/docs/docs/using-flows/icq.md

 }
 ```

 If SaveResponses in the Flow Configuration is set to true, query responses are added to the Flow History.
-Check out the [**Supported Types**](./../module/supported_types.md) page or the TriggerPortal Flow Builder for some example queries.
+Check out the [**Supported Types**](./../module/supported_types.md) page or the Intento Portal Flow Builder for some example queries.

 Here’s a tutorial for integrating `ICQConfig` for querying balances and adding `connectionId`, `hostConnectionId`, and `HostedConfig` in `submitFlow`.